Detailed Review: Layhill Nursing & Rehabilitation Center

 Facility overview

-Layhill Nursing & Rehabilitation Center is at 3227 Bel Pre Rd, Silver Spring, MD 20906.
-It's a for-profit skilled nursing facility run by Thunder Health Holdco LLC.
-The facility has 132 certified beds with an average daily census of 129.
+Layhill Nursing & Rehabilitation Center sits at 3227 Bel Pre Rd, Silver Spring, MD 20906, a for-profit skilled nursing facility operated by Thunder Health Holdco LLC.
+It has 129 certified beds and runs close to full, with an average daily census of about 126.

 Services offered